Harness#

 Added in version 1.6.

-- buffers_received() int #
+- buffers_received() int#

 The total number of

-sinkpad.
+Bufferthat has arrived on theHarnesssinkpad.
 This number includes buffers that have been dropped as well as buffers that have already been pulled out.MT safe.

 Added in version 1.6.

-- crank_multiple_clock_waits(waits: int) bool #
+- crank_multiple_clock_waits(waits: int) bool#

 Similar to

-you actually are releasing, where as this function will process all the waits at the same time, ensuring that one thread can’t register another wait before both are released.MT safe.
+crank_single_clock_wait(), this is the function to use if your harnessed element(s) are using more then one gst_clock_id_wait.
+Failing to do so can (and will) make it racy whichClockIDyou actually are releasing, where as this function will process all the waits at the same time, ensuring that one thread can’t register another wait before both are released.MT safe.

 Added in version 1.6.